AlexandreDHE/IUT-2019-SCRUM_Play_of_Marrakech/README.md

              - constructeur : Done
              - getters : Done
              - lancer le dé : In progress
-             - choisir l'orientation d'Assam : To Do (En attente de la finalisation d'Assam)
+             - choisir l'orientation d'Assam : To Do
-             - payer une dîme : To Do (En attente de la finalisation du Plateau de jeu)
+             - payer une dîme : To Do
-             - poser un tapis  : To Do (En attente de la finalisation du Plateau de jeu)
+             - poser un tapis  : To Do
          - De
              - singleton - Done
              - getValeur - In progress